December 2003 (Part 1)

 If you follow the methods explained above, you will practice Taijiquan as chi kung, and your chi kung attainment will probably be better than that from practicing “Lifting the Sky”, etc as described above.
 However, you still have not practiced Taijiquan as a martial art because the combat dimension is missing, unless you can transfer your combat ability from your Aikido to Taijiquan.

 For the combat dimension you can get it from my Intensive Taijiquan Course, which you can now attend as soon as you like.
 I shall conduct such a course in Malaysia from 11th to 17th January 2004, and I hope you can attend.
-Please see /general/tjq-course.html for details.
+Please see Intensive Taijiquan Course for details.

 Javier and Laura teach Wahnam Taijiquan in Madrid, Jorge and Daniel teach in Barcelona, and Inaki teaches in San Sebastian.
 You will benefit much by learning from any of them.